edward330176/edward/_pages/about.md

 1. Developing advanced AI technologies to assist in medical imaging, diagnostics, and beyond.
 2. Making AI models more human-centered and aligning with human perceptions.
-3. Utilizing AI to understand the human brain.
+3. Utilizing AI to understand the mechanism of neurological diseases.

 ## Reading Can Be A Hobby!
 In my leisure time, I enjoy reading books.
 I have created a dedicated page to list all the books I have read and enjoyed so far.
 I hope you all enjoy this reading feast!